LiyaNova/CodePracticeSwift/README.md

 <ins>Implemented</ins> using different types of collections (dictionary, array+array, dictionary+array).

 2. [RestaurantModel](https://github.com/LiyaNova/CodePracticeSwift/tree/main/AbstractRestaurant.playground).
 **Task**: Design a restaurant model using OOP.
-Create abstractions, necessary properties and methods.
+Create abstractions, properties and methods.
-<ins>Implemented</ins> 4 protocols: Restaurant, Employee, Dish, Order, also classes of Employees, Dishes and Orders and the struct and confuguration of Storage for foodstuff.
+<ins>Implemented</ins> 4 protocols: Restaurant, Employee, Dish, Order, also the classes of Employees, Dishes and Orders and the struct and confuguration of Storage for foodstuff.

 3. [CarDealerCenter software](https://github.com/LiyaNova/CodePracticeSwift/tree/main/DealerCenterFunctionality.playground).
 **Task**: Develop software for car dealer center.
-<ins>Implemented</ins> car and dealership protocols, a car struct and a dealership class with the necessary properties and methods.
+<ins>Implemented</ins> car and dealership protocols, a car struct and a dealership class with properties and methods.
-Added extensions with methods that can thow errors.
+Added the extensions with methods that can thow errors.